KubDroid/KubDroid/README.md

 - ☁️ I've keen interest in cloud computing.

-- 🧑‍💻 I want to focus on improving and expanding knowledge in data science.
+- 🧑‍💻 Expanding knowledge in data science.

 - 🖥️ Generate more projects for web programming.